 If you liked this post, you will love these posts:

 Related Cocktail Recipes

-And check out my other vegan cocktail recipes for:
+And for more delicious drinks, check out my other vegan cocktail recipes for:

 Pin this easy red wine sangria recipe to Pinterest because it's the easiest crowd-pleasing cocktail!